The Wedding Weekend: Production

 The film was cast with New York-based actors by Avy Kaufman.
-It was shot on location in New York City and East Hampton, New York in August of 2005 in only 22 shooting days.
+It was shot on location in New York City and East Hampton, New York in August 2005 in only 22 shooting days.
 The primary location for the weekend setting was a mansion on Gibson Road in Sagaponack, NY which was torn down shortly after production ended.
 Post production took place in Los Angeles at Chainsaw and Levels Audio.

 When the Weinstein Company decided to call their Dixie Chicks documentary Shut Up & Sing, a legal battle ensued and the producers were forced to retitle the film, first as Sing Now or Forever Hold Your Peace (Strand Releasing, 2007), and finally as The Wedding Weekend (First Look, 2008).

 Reception

 The film received 9 awards on the festival circuit, including the Audience Award/Best Picture at the 2006 Aspen Comedy Festival, under the title Shut Up & Sing.